min2ha/ukwa-site/content/target/63020/index.en.md

   "subject": null
 }

-# Metro: Georgia May Foote slams social media for its damaging effect on people’s mental health

 News article in which Coronation Street actress Georgia May Foote talks about her mental health and the negative impact that social media has on mental health in general